Looking for customer onboarding metrics to measure the effectiveness of your onboarding program?

 When there are delays in escalation response time, it directly affects the speed at which the new customers are getting educated about the product.
 This will also delay the time to which they will get the first value from the product.

 During the onboarding process, ensure that your customer’s complaint is solved as soon as possible.
-It will help build trust, loyalty, and make them satisfied.
+It will help build trust and loyalty, and make them satisfied.

 Gone are the days when support tickets would respond saying that they will get back within 72 hours.
 Most companies cannot afford to do that because it can be an immediate turnoff.